Resampling-free bootstrap inference for quantiles: Poisson bootstrap for quantiles

 A standard Poisson bootstrap CI algorithm for $\hat{\tau}_q$ is given in Algorithm \ref{poi-bootstrap-one-sample}.

 Algorithm \ref{poi-bootstrap-one-sample} requires that each bootstrap sample vector $\mathbf{y}^{(b)}$ is realized and ordered such that the order statistic that is the sample quantile estimate can be extracted.
 This is a memory and computationally intensive exercise.
-Although the problem is well defined, there are no obvious improvements to the algorithm itself.
-For example, since the rank of observations in the original sample $\mathbf{y}$ does not change with resampling, it is possible to make each bootstrap sample sorted upon realization.
-However, all resampling frequencies $p_i^{(b)}$ must be generated (an operation of order $O(N)$) to establish which original index corresponds to the quantile.
-In the following section, we exploit theoretical properties of $\hat{\tau}_q$ to provide substantial simplifications to Algorithm \ref{poi-bootstrap-one-sample}.
+In the following section, we exploit theoretical properties of $\hat{\tau}_q$ to provide substantial simplifications to Algorithm \ref{poi-bootstrap-one-sample} that ultimately will enable bootstrap CIs for the difference-in-quantiles case.